vfarcic/devops24/manuscript/06-jenkins-setup.md

 mkdir -p cluster/jenkins/secrets
 ```

 Next, we need to copy the files from the existing Jenkins instance.
 To do that, we need to find out the name of the Pod with Jenkins.
-We'll describe `jenkins` Deployment and check whether Jenkins Pods have labels that uniquelly describe them.
+We'll describe `jenkins` Deployment and check whether Jenkins Pods have labels that uniquely describe them.

 ```bash
 kubectl -n jenkins \